 I welcome enquiries from potential postgraduate students on topics in my areas of expertise.

 AHRC Doctoral Studentship (2007-2010)

-I convene the following courses in German Studies: GM1556 'Modern German Culture 2: Kafka's Die Verwandlung', and the specialised study course GM3578/GM4578 'Contemporary Austrian Literature & Film'.
+In 2017/18 I am convening the following courses in German Studies: GM1556 'Modern German Culture 2: Kafka's Die Verwandlung', and the specialised study course GM3578/GM4578 'Contemporary Austrian Literature & Film'.
 Within Film and Visual Culture, I teach on the team-taught courses FS1508 'Introduction to Film and the Cinematic Experience' and FS2506 'Cinema and Revolution', and supervise honours dissertation projects for FS4506 'Dissertation in Film and Visual Culture'.

 - Further Info

 Advisory Board Member, Ingeborg Bachmann Centre for Austrian Literature and Culture

 Member of the Association for German Studies in Great Britain and Ireland